-The Office of the State Superintendent of Education (OSSE) is not the agency responsible for responding to interstate sex offender history checks in the District of Columbia.
-Applicants who are residents of the District of Columbia but work in other states must make a request through the Metropolitan Police Department (MPD) https://mpdc.dc.gov/service/police-clearances-arrest-and-criminal-history-section.
+The Lead Agency is not the agency responsible for responding to interstate sex offender history checks in the District of Columbia.
+Applicants who are residents of the District of Columbia or have been resident in the District of Columbia within the past five years but work in other states must submit a request directly to the MPD https://mpdc.dc.gov/service/police-clearances-arrest-and-criminal-history-section.
 The sex offender history check results are included in the request for the criminal background check.
 The results are released to the applicant.